jimbrig/KaaS-Old/Literary Notes/Zettelkasten.md

 ## Principles

 > Principles are higher than techniques.
 Principles produce techniques in an instant.
-—Ido Portal

-- [[Principle of Atomicity]]: put things that belong together into a single note, [give it an ID](https://zettelkasten.de/posts/add-identity/), but limit its content to that single topic.
-- [[Principle of Connectivity]]: how different techniques can implement the same underlying principle - links versus note sequences
+—Ido[[Placeholders/Principle of Atomicity]]f Atomicity]]: put things that belong together into a single note, [give it an ID](https://zettelkasten.de/posts/add-identity/), but limit its content to that sin[[Placeholders/Principle of Connectivity]]Connectivity]]: how different techniques can implement the same underlying principle - links versus note sequences

 ## Knowledge Management